Estimates

 "I don't know"

 Always safe.
-Wave will either ask a more answerable question or pick a default and tell you it did.
-You can come back later to fix it.
+Wave will either ask something easier to answer or pick a sensible value and continue.
+You can come back later and fix it.

 Loss-specific terms

-You can chain edit commands in one message.
-Wave handles them in sequence:
+You can chain requests in a single chat message and Wave handles them in sequence:

 - "Delete the floor protection in the hallway, bump the dehu count to 2, and add a note to the antimicrobial that says 'product on file with the carrier.'"